Cockscomb is a herb originating from India with showy flowers and edible leaves that are cooked as a spinach vegetable.

-The flowers are small and insignificant but are closely arranged in large, compact and showy flower-heads held erect at the top of the plant.
+The flowers are small and insignificant but are closely arranged in large, compact and showy flower-heads held erect above the plant.
 These come in plume- and crested- or cockscomb-shaped varieties up to 12 cm (5 in) in height and in a range of colours, from cream-white to yellow, orange, pink, red or crimson, depending on the cultivar.
 They are followed by very small round, black seed 1 mm (0.04 in) diameter.

 The leaves and young stems are cooked as a spinach, which is especially popular in tropical Africa.
 They are at their best when cooked lightly to retain their nutrition and appetising light green colour, and have a soft texture with an agreeable, mild spinach-like taste without bitterness.

 Curiously, while moths and butterflies are attracted to the flowers, the

 leaves contain compounds that discourage feeding by caterpillars.
 Hence, this is a good spinach-plant to grow in areas where leaf-eating caterpillars are a problem.